If you’re applying to Western Ivey HBA (AEO), or you’re simply interested in learning more about the program, this guide is for you.

 Western Ivey HBA AEO Courses & Classes

-With AEO status, a student will complete their first two years of university in any faculty they want, which Ivey calls the 2+2 Method.
+With AEO status, a student will complete their first 2 years of university in any faculty, which Ivey calls the 2+2 Method.

-For example, I personally did my first two years in the BMOS Program but I have friends who did their first two years in Political Science, Engineering, and even some in Music!
+For example, I personally did my first 2 years in the BMOS Program but I have friends who did their first two years in Political Science, Engineering, and even some in Music!

 To maintain the crucial 80% cumulative average, you really need to be motivated to study for your classes, and when you have a true passion for what you are learning it makes the process substantially easier.